jbloomlab/seqneut-pipeline/README.md

 ### plates
 This dictionary (mapping) contains the heart of the configuration, and may be quite large.
 Essentially, it specifies what samples are contained in each plate, how those samples should be processed, QC thresholds, and any specific barcodes or samples that should be dropped.
+In addition, each plate is assigned to a *group*, which might be "serum" or "pilot" (if you are mixing analyses of your sera with pilot experiments), or could be additional groups if you have two distinct sets of sera.

 The basic structure is that `plates` maps plate names to configurations for the plates.
 Specifically, it should look like this: